 2020 has seen a significant acceleration in the digitization of healthcare.
 Telehealth, in particular, is playing bigger role than ever before – impacting patients, healthcare professionals (HCPs), hospitals and pharma companies alike.
 To explore the effects and implications of COVID-19 on pharma marketing strategies, our healthcare team conducted research on how patients experienced this change to a more digital health system.

 I recently interviewed two of our healthcare experts, Janneke van den Bent and Johan Garcia about this study.
 They surveyed American and European patients across four indication areas (oncology, chronical cardiac disease, chronic lung disease, and diabetes) during the first wave of COVID-19 lockdowns.

-Listen to our conversation for an overview of the research and what pharma marketers need to consider now when mapping out digital marketing strategies.
+Scroll down for a transcript or listen to our conversation below for an overview of the research and what pharma marketers need to consider now when mapping out digital marketing strategies.

 [ Nicole Gardere – VP, Global Marketing ]